gardener/gardener-extension-provider-aws/docs/operations/operations.md

 Changes to the `Shoot` worker-pools are applied in-place where possible.
 In case this is not possible a rolling update of the workers will be performed to apply the new configuration, as outlined in [the Gardener documentation](https://github.com/gardener/gardener/blob/master/docs/usage/shoot-operations/shoot_updates.md#in-place-vs-rolling-updates).
-The exact fields that trigger this behaviour depend on whether the feature gate `NewWorkerPoolHash` is enabled.
-If it is not enabled, the fields mentioned in the [Gardener doc](https://github.com/gardener/gardener/blob/master/docs/usage/shoot-operations/shoot_updates.md#rolling-update-triggers) are used, with a few additions:
+The exact fields that trigger this behavior are defined in the [Gardener doc](https://github.com/gardener/gardener/blob/master/docs/usage/shoot-operations/shoot_updates.md#rolling-update-triggers), with a few additions:

 - `.spec.provider.infrastructureConfig.identity`
 - `.spec.provider.workers[].volume.encrypted`